agude/agude.github.io/_posts/2022-02-07-online_realtor_estimate_comparison.md

 When I bought my house several years ago I was unsure how much money it would take to actually buy it.
-There was the list-price, of course, but I didn't expect that to be the actual price the seller would accept.
+There was the list-price, of course, but I didn't expect that to be the price the seller would accept.
 Zillow and Redfin estimated two different prices, both slightly higher than the list price, and my realtor suggested a forth based on comprable homes.
 In the end we made up a number combining all four prices, nudged it up a bit as a hedge, and had our